Statement of curriculum Intent

-All students develop an understanding of safe and valid practical work as they move through the Lower School.
+All students develop an understanding of safe and valid practical work as they move through the KS3.
 Although the three disciplines of biology, chemistry and physics are taught separately, students are actively encouraged to make links between ideas and topics and explore the similarities and differences that occur, such as the role of particle theory in explaining pressure in a gas, collisions between molecules in reactions, and the diffusion of simple gases across a membrane.

 Key Stage 4

 Statement of curriculum Intent for GCSE (9-1) Combined Science